mohammadmsaedi/RBS-ML/README.md

 # Usage
 #### You are welcome to use these datasets for academic or research purposes.
 Please ensure proper attribution by citing the following papers:
 ## Citation
-1️⃣ Saedi et al., 2020, "Generation of realistic signal strength measurements for a 5G Rogue Base Station attack scenario" In IEEE Conference on Communications and Network Security (CNS), 2020
+1️⃣ Saedi, M., Moore, A., Perry, P., Shojafar, M., Ullah, H., Synnott, J., Brown, R. and Herwono, I., 2020, June.
+Generation of realistic signal strength measurements for a 5G Rogue Base Station attack scenario.
+In 2020 IEEE Conference on Communications and Network Security (CNS) (pp. 1-7).
+IEEE. https://doi.org/10.1109/CNS48642.2020.9162275

 @inproceedings{saedi2020generation,
   title={Generation of realistic signal strength measurements for a 5G Rogue Base Station attack scenario},